Forest Action Plan

 Threats to Priority Landscapes in Nevada

-Nevada’s Forest Action Plan lists eleven significant threats to the state’s natural resources and identifies seventeen priority landscapes where the Nevada Division of Forestry (NDF) will focus effort.
-It also provides a long-term plan for how the NDF and cooperators will address their mitigation and management actions collaboratively through a Shared Stewardship approach.
+Nevada’s Forest, Range and Watershed Action Plan lists eight significant issues or threats to the state’s natural resources and identifies 22 priority landscapes where the Nevada Division of Forestry (NDF) will focus effort.
+It also provides strategies for how the NDF and cooperators will address their mitigation and management actions collaboratively through a Shared Stewardship approach.

 Best Management Practices

 Nevada’s best management practices (BMPs) program is regulatory for some water quality BMPs.
 The agencies responsible for BMPs policy development are the Nevada Division of Forestry and the Nevada Conservation Commission.